The Guide to Museums Free-for-All in Los Angeles

 Perched on a 110-acre hilltop above Brentwood, the Getty Center (1200 Getty Center Dr, Los Angeles 90049) is world-renowned for its collection of European and American art from medieval times to the present.
 The museum was designed by Pritzker Prize-winning architect Richard Meier, who created a campus with Modern design, open spaces and spectacular views.
 The 134,000 square-foot Central Garden, created by artist Robert Irwin, is located at the heart of the Getty Center.

 Advance reservations are required for the Free-for-All.
-TAP card holders receive a 10% discount in the Museum Store.
+Highlights include:

 Hammer Museum

 Widely regarded as one of the world’s leading cultural venues for emerging artists, the Hammer Museum in Westwood (10899 Wilshire Blvd, Los Angeles 90024) was founded in 1990 by Armand Hammer as a venue to exhibit his extensive art collection.
 The Hammer houses a permanent collection with masterpieces by Rembrandt, Van Gogh and Sargent, as well as one of the world’s finest collections of works on paper.
-TAP card holders receive a 10% discount in the Museum Store.
+Highlights for Free Museum Day include:

 "POZ Since 1492" (2016/2024) by Demian DinéYazhi’ at ICA LA